CHOOSE A TOP FEDERAL CRIMINAL LAWYER

 That’s why you need a federal criminal defense lawyer who has federal experience and is a licensed federal attorney.
 Federal court experience and a good reputation can also help your case when it comes time to cut a deal, set a cooperative tone with investigators, or negotiate a reduced sentence.

+It may surprise you to know that federal courts are all across the country, outside of Washington D.C.
 If you’re looking for a local law firm with the deep knowledge and experience it takes to handle federal criminal cases, your search has ended with Carver, Cantin & Mynarich.
-We have more than 60 years of collective legal experience, and you’ll always receive the kind of personal representation you deserve.
+We have more than 60 years of collective legal experience winning justice for clients, and you’ll always receive the kind of personal representation you deserve.
 We’re convenient to Springfield and the surrounding communities.
 Contact us to schedule a consultation with our federal criminal defense lawyer today.